wachaon/wes/docs/README.en.md

 ## *es module*

-*Chakra* which is the execution engine of the script, interprets the syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined. *wes* In *babel* enclosing.
-It is executed while sequentially *es module* to the *es module* .
+*Chakra* , which is the execution engine of the script, interprets the syntax such as `imoprt` , but it cannot be executed as it is because the processing method as `cscript` is not defined. *babel* is included in *wes* .
+It is executed while sequentially transpiling to the *es module* .
 As a result, the processing overhead and file bloat are increasing as a cost.

-Modules described by *es module* are also `require()` converted to `require()` , so *OLE* can be called.
+Modules described by *es module* are also transpile converted to `require()` , so *OLE* can be called.
 However, it does not support the module file encoding specification.
 All are read by automatic guessing.

 ```javascript